 What have you learnt most from touring?
 It’s what I do for a living.
 I spend about a third of the year on the road.
 I really enjoy communicating with audiences all over the world.
 It’s a great adventure being in a group.

 Why is the blues so universal as a genre of music?
 It speaks about real situations that are common to all people.

 Did losing many of your possessions in a house fire change your perspective about things?
 Not at all.
 Obviously, it’s sad to lose so many of your possessions.
 If you lose any collection of things, you to just have to build it up again and look to the future.

-What can the public expect with your show in Valencia?
+What can the public expect with your live shows?
 We do a different show every night.
 I suppose I have a fairly extensive choice of material to choose from.
 So, it’s a delight to compose a different set-list for each particular gig.
 We enjoy sharing that spontaneity as a band with the public at our shows.

 Can you tell us something about your latest album, ‘Nobody Told Me’ ?
 Whenever I do an album, I’m looking for a good energy and also if the subject matter & words link the songs.
 Regarding the tracks on the album…What Have I Done Wrong attracted me to its rhythm.
 Evil and Here to Stay just has something about it…it’s usually the rhythm I go for.
 The Moon is Full is memorable for its beat and Distant Lonesome Train reminds me of the Old West.
 It’s So Tough is a 12-bar blues commentary about just the way that things are.
 Nobody Told Me is a reflection on life & its surprises.
 You just never know what is around the corner… and how things are going to turn out!

 Link to John Mayall’s new autobiography: https://www.amazon.co.uk/John-Mayall-Autobiography/dp/1785581783